react-native-google-signin/google-signin/README.md

     if (error.code === statusCodes.SIGN_IN_CANCELLED) {
       // user cancelled the login flow
     } else if (error.code === statusCodes.IN_PROGRESS) {
-      // operation (f.e. sign in) is in progress already } else if (error.code === statusCodes.PLAY_SERVICES_NOT_AVAILABLE) {
+      // operation (e.g. sign in) is in progress already } else if (error.code === statusCodes.PLAY_SERVICES_NOT_AVAILABLE) {
       // play services not available or outdated
     } else {